I. What Is Mobile Commerce?

 5. Keep Customers Informed

 Email isn’t always the most effective way to reach customers.
-Mobile commerce lets you leverage popular chat apps like Facebook Messenger, Apple Business Chat, and WhatsApp Business to engage in one-on-one conversations with customers.
+Mobile commerce lets you leverage popular chat apps like Facebook Messenger, Apple Messages for Business, and WhatsApp Business to engage in one-on-one conversations with customers.
 Mobile messaging enables you to send notifications directly to mobile devices, promote products and services, and facilitate the entire transaction process without interruption.

 6. Embrace Omnichannel Marketing